gavinmcfarland/writing-a-better-readme/docs/documenting-code-examples.md

 ### Include contextual examples

-After showing how to use your library it's useful to provide an example, so users of your library can see it in context.
+After explaining how to use your library it's useful to provide an example, so users of your library can see it in context.

 ### Reference filenames

-When referencing code that relates to a specific file add a comment or title to show the name of the file
+When referencing code that relates to a specific file add a comment or label to show the name of the file.

 __config.js__
 ```js